tiny-frontend/tiny-frontend.github.io/docs/guide/architecture.md

 - `/tiny/bundle/{bundleName}` should respond with the source of the bundle with `bundleName`.

-In the case of this Cloudflare implementation, I use KV to store the source of the latest bundles and serves them at runtime.
+In the case of this Cloudflare implementation, we use KV to store the source of the latest bundles and serves them at runtime.

 :::tip
 You could write this API with whatever stack you want.